closeicon

 “They would put out statements vilifying Israel, without nuance or context, and the few Jews of us who were in the group were made to feel even more maligned.
 God forbid we ever speak our minds, we’d be crucified by our fellow colleagues,” he said.

-Till’s project, The Jews of Britain, is funded mostly by the British Jewish community and seeks to tell the 1,000-year story of Jewish people in Britain through a variety of media including film.
+Till’s project, The Jews of Britain, is funded mostly by the British Jewish community and seeks to tell the 1,000-year story of Jewish people in Britain as a classical composition enhanced by a set of films.

 More than 20 academics and historians have been working with him on the project.